MultiFe22/ai-proc/backend/README.md

 - `started_at`: When the task was created
 - `completed_at`: When the task finished (successfully or with failure)

+## Architecture

+1. **Web Search**: Claude searches for suppliers based on component and country
+2. **Text Processing**: The raw search results are stored as `SearchResult` objects
+3. **Supplier Extraction**: Claude processes the search results to extract structured supplier data
+4. **Data Storage**: The structured supplier information is stored in MongoDB
+5. **Asynchronous Processing**: Long-running supplier searches run in the background using Celery workers

+### Async Search Flow

+1. Client submits a supplier search request via `/discovery/query/async`
+2. Server immediately creates a SupplierTask with status "queued" and returns it
+3. A Celery task is dispatched to process the supplier query asynchronously
+4. Client polls the task status using `/discovery/tasks/{task_id}`
+5. When task status becomes "completed", client retrieves results via `/discovery/tasks/{task_id}/results`

+### Celery Worker System

+The application uses Celery with Redis as the message broker to handle asynchronous tasks:

+1. **Task Dispatch**: FastAPI routes dispatch Celery tasks and return task IDs to clients
+2. **Worker Processing**: Dedicated Celery workers process tasks independently from the web server
+3. **Task Monitoring**: Tasks can be monitored through the FastAPI endpoints
+4. **Error Handling**: Automatic retries for transient failures like API timeouts
+5. **Scalability**: Multiple workers can be deployed to handle higher loads

 ## Development

 ### Debug Tools